-We also recognize revenue on a Ship-In-Place basis for two customers who have required that we hold the product after final production is complete.
+We also recognize revenue on a Ship-In-Place basis for three customers who have required that we hold the product after final production is complete.
 In this case, a written agreement has been executed (at the customer's request) whereby the customer accepts the risk of loss for product that is invoiced under the Ship-In-Place arrangement.
 For each transaction for which revenue is recognized under a Ship-In-Place arrangement, all final manufacturing inspections have been completed and customer acceptance has been obtained.
-In the twelve months ended April 2, 2016, 2.1% of our total net sales was recognized under Ship-In-Place transactions.
+In fiscal 2017, 2.6% of our total net sales were recognized under Ship-In-Place transactions compared to 2.1% in fiscal 2016.

-Sales to the industrial market accounted for 34% of our net sales for the fiscal year ended April 2, 2016.
-Sales to the aerospace and defense markets accounted for 66% of our net sales for the same period.
+Sales to the industrial market accounted for 34% of our net sales for the fiscal years 2017 and 2016, respectively.
+Sales to the aerospace and defense markets accounted for 66% of our net sales for the same periods.

-Aftermarket sales of replacement parts for existing equipment platforms and aftermarket services represented approximately 46% of our net sales for fiscal 2016.
+Aftermarket sales of replacement parts for existing equipment platforms and aftermarket services represented approximately 45% of our net sales for fiscal 2017.
 We continue to develop our OEM relationships which have established us as a leading supplier on many important industrial, aerospace and defense platforms.
 Over the past several years, we have experienced increased demand from the replacement parts market, particularly within the diversified industrial sectors; one of our business strategies has been to increase the proportion of sales derived from this sector and from aerospace and defense.
 We believe these activities increase the stability of our revenue base, strengthen our brand identity and provide multiple paths for revenue growth.

-Approximately 13% of our net sales were generated by our international facilities for fiscal 2016, compared to 16% for fiscal 2015.
+Approximately 12% of our net sales were generated by our international facilities for fiscal 2017, compared to 13% for fiscal 2016.
 We expect that this proportion will increase as we seek to increase our penetration of foreign markets.
-Our top ten customers generated 33% and 28% of our net sales in fiscal 2016 and fiscal 2015, respectively.
-Out of the 33% of net sales generated by our top ten customers during the fiscal year ended April 2, 2016, 20% of net sales were generated by our top four customers compared to 15% for the comparable period last fiscal year.
+Our top ten customers generated 37% and 33% of our net sales in fiscal 2017 and fiscal 2016, respectively.
+Out of the 37% of net sales generated by our top ten customers during the fiscal year ended April 1, 2017, 22% of net sales were generated by our top four customers compared to 20% for the comparable period last fiscal year.